GrantMeStrength/fMODEM/README.md

 # Issues

-Currently I've found that the WiFi connection is not working when a DC power supply is connected directly to the Arduino, rather than the USB connection.
+* Currently I've found that the WiFi connection is not working when a DC power supply is connected directly to the Arduino, rather than the USB connection.
 This could be nothing more than using the wrong spec power supply on my part.

+* After starting work on this project, I found other solutions such as [Bo Zimmerman's](https://github.com/bozimmerman/Zimodem) Zimodem, which is a decidedly more comprehensive solution.
+As it one runs on the ESP8266/ESP, it can be built on a single circuit board as with [8-Bit Bruno's](https://github.com/8bit-bruno/WiFiModem) WiFiModem, my project really makes sense only if you have an Arduno UNO WiFi Rev2 lying around, or just want to do things in a different way.